my-devices/gateway/README.md

-# The macchina.io Remote Manager Gateway
+# The macchina.io REMOTE Gateway

-## About macchina.io Remote Manager
+## About macchina.io REMOTE

-[macchina.io Remote Manager](https://macchina.io/remote.html) provides secure remote access to connected devices via HTTP or other TCP-based protocols and applications such as secure shell (SSH) or Virtual Network Computing (VNC).
-With macchina.io Remote Manager, any network-connected device running the Remote Manager Agent or this Gateway program can be securely accessed remotely over the internet from browsers, mobile apps, desktop, server or cloud applications.
+[macchina.io REMOTE](https://macchina.io/remote) provides secure remote access to connected devices via HTTP or other TCP-based protocols and applications such as secure shell (SSH) or Virtual Network Computing (VNC).
+With macchina.io REMOTE, any network-connected device running the macchina.io REMOTE Device Agent or this Gateway program can be securely accessed remotely over the internet from browsers, mobile apps, desktop, server or cloud applications.

 This even works if the device is behind a NAT router, firewall or proxy server.
-The device becomes just another host on the internet, addressable via its own URL and protected by the Remote Manager server against unauthorized or malicious access.
-Remote Manager is a great solution for secure remote support and maintenance, as well as for providing secure remote access to devices for end-users via web or mobile apps.
+The device becomes just another host on the internet, addressable via its own URL and protected by the macchina.io REMOTE server against unauthorized or malicious access. macchina.io REMOTE is a great solution for secure remote support and maintenance, as well as for providing secure remote access to devices for end-users via web or mobile apps.